sake92/mill-client-server-poc/README.md

 ```

 ---
-There is a POC for task level locking.
-If 2 clients run the same task, it will be done with a lock held.
+If 2 clients run the same task, it will be done with an in-memory lock being held.
-This is output from the second client:
+This is output from the client2 (while client1 was already running the task):
 ```sh
 > java -jar ./out/client/jvm/assembly.dest/out.jar -c mytask
 GOT MSG: Task lock busy, waiting for it to be released...